Examples of Corruption in Project Execution

 Explanation:

 The contractor knows that 30 days delay is caused by the supplier, and that only 30 days is attributable to the project owner.
 However, the contractor claims the full 60 days.
-The contractor is committing fraud by two means; (1) falsely representing that the full 60 days is the project owner’s responsibility; and (2) failing to disclose evidence which would have shown that the 60 clay claim was false.
+The contractor is committing fraud by two means; (1) falsely representing that the full 60 days is the project owner’s responsibility; and (2) failing to disclose evidence which would have shown that 30 days of the claim were false.

 The above example attributes an exact number of days to each cause of delay.
 However, in many cases, the exact number of days delay may be difficult to calculate.
 The parties may be aware that there are several causes of the delay, some attributable to one party and some to the other, but they may be unsure of actual cause and effect.
+In some cases, delay causes may be concurrent.
 In that case full disclosure of all circumstances should be made by all relevant parties, so that the adjudicator can make the best decision possible.
 Parties should not mispresent facts or withhold evidence.

 9. Issue of false delay certificate